muellesi/e-smog.org/_posts/en/2018-03-05-gimp-windows-part1.md

 * mingw32/64.exe - those are the executables we will use when building GIMP (mingw64.exe probably only exists on your system if you installed the 64bit version of MSYS2)
 * maintenancetool.exe

-After the first start, msys will have created a home directory for your current Windows Username in `C:\MSYS2\home\`.
+If you didn't already start the MSYS2 shell after the installation, do this now by running the cmd script `msys2_shell.cmd` from the MSYS2 root directory.
+At the the first start, MSYS2 will create a home directory for your current Windows Username in `C:\MSYS2\home\`.

+#### Updating

 The first thing to do after installing MSYS2 is to upgrade all the packages that come preinstalled with it.
-This procedure is explained on the MSYS2 homepage, so I will only show you the needed commands.
-For more information on updating/upgrading MSYS2, please refer to the [MSYS2 website](https://www.msys2.org/) directly.
+This procedure is explained in detail on the MSYS2 homepage, so I will keep this part as short as possible and only show you the needed commands.
+For more information on updating/upgrading MSYS2, please refer to the [MSYS2 website](https://www.msys2.org/) and to [this tutorial](https://github.com/msys2/msys2/wiki/MSYS2-installation) directly.

-First, start msys2.exe and use the following command to trigger a first update.
-The update will happen in multiple stages, so simply follow the instructions in the terminal.
+First, start msys2.exe and use the following command to trigger an update of pacman's package index and a first package upgrade.
+The upgrade will happen in multiple stages, so simply follow the instructions in the terminal.

 ~~~ bash
 pacman -Syu
 ~~~

-After successful completion of the first step, close the terminal and start msys2.exe again.
+After successful completion of the first step, close the terminal and start msys2_shell.cmd again.
 Now use the following command for the second update step.
-Again, follow the instructions in your terminal.
+Again, follow the instructions in your terminal if there are any.

 ~~~ bash
 pacman -Su
 ~~~

+After you are done with this, you can simply close the MSYS2 shell - we will not need it for any of the upcoming steps.

 ### GIMP specific Setup

 With a freshly updated MSYS2 environment, we can now start installing dependencies that will be needed for our first GIMP build.
-As mentioned above, all steps that follow will be done in the mingw64 environment.
-So make sure, you used the mingw64.exe executable instead the msys2.exe we used before.
+As mentioned above, all steps that follow will not be executed in the global MSYS2 environment.
+Instead we will use the mingw64 environment because our build is supposed to support 64 bit.
+So start mingw64.exe from the MSYS2 root folder and run the following command:

 ~~~ bash
 pacman -S base-devel \